1. Selection of Ingredients

-- Select firm, ripe berries.
-Do not use berries that show signs of decay or mold.
+- Select ripe or slightly over-ripe berries.
+Do not use fruit that shows signs of decay or mold.

-- Use clean, food-grade dehydration equipment or oven with drying trays or racks that allow for good air circulation.
+- Clean, food-grade dehydration equipment or oven with drying trays or racks that allow for good air circulation

 - Storage containers